SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-10-13-please-hold-on-to-your-wallet-when-you-hear-someone-claim-scrum-scales-linearly.md

 If only you believe in miracles!

 But users want integrated products, not fractalized products.
+The fractal idea looks beautiful on paper.
+But here in the real world we need teams to slow down, work with each other, and continuously integrate a whole product.

 See also:
 * [Why We Do Not Recommend Trying To Break Products Into Small Independent Pieces For Small Teams](/why-we-do-not-recommend-trying-to-break-products-into-small-independent-pieces-for-small-teams)